hmes98318/Logistics-Station/README.md

 A simple file shares implement in Python TCP socket.

 Using a centralized Server to send and receive files that multiple Client can transfer files to each other.
-To share a file with others, the user just needs to upload the file to the server and share the **pickup code** with the others.
+Others can download the corresponding file from the Server by using the **pickup code** when the user upload the file to the Server and share the **pickup code** with them.
-The others can then download the corresponding file from the server using the **pickup code**.

-TCP/IP network programming final report.
+TCP/IP network programming class final report.

 <img src="./public/Recv4.png" alt="Recv4" width="600"/>